Doctor of Education (Ed.D.)

 Students should note that professors reserve the right to limit courses to degree-seeking students if it is determined that the enrollment of non-degree students is counter-productive to the goals of the course.
 This right is not limited to courses designated as “limited enrollment.”
 HGSE also reserves the right to terminate the registration, and/or to disallow any future registration, of any HGSE non-degree student who, in the judgment of the school, receives an unsatisfactory grade or whose behavior in any way interferes with the academic or other operations of the university.

 The Harvard Graduate School of Education allows individuals who are Harvard University employees to enroll in HGSE courses and pay for their HGSE tuition by using the Tuition Assistance Plan (TAP).
-For more information on Harvard- wide TAP policies.
+For more information on Harvard-wide TAP policies.
+Online master's students will not be eligible to use TAP outside of the AY22-23 cohort.

 Harvard Graduate School of Education Alumni

-HGSE degree holders may enroll for credit in one course (or its equivalent in credits) per semester by registering during the designated period for HGSE non-degree registration and filing an enrollment form by the course enrollment deadline.
+HGSE degree holders may enroll for credit in one course (or its equivalent in credits) per semester by registering during the designated period for HGSE non-degree registration and submitting a petition via my.harvard by the course enrollment deadline.
 No application is necessary, but degree holders are expected to pay for the course, at the current one-course tuition rate, upon receipt of the student bill.

 The Harvard Graduate School of Education has numerous opportunities for educators to expand their skills.
 Onsite and online, the programs are designed for teachers, principals, administrators, and policymakers.
-For information about these professional development opportunities, please visit the Professional Education website.
+For information about these professional development opportunities, please visit Professional Education.